openamiguel/equitysim/README.md

 # equitysim

-Harnesses the AlphaVantage API to pull, store, plot, and analyze equity data on the big players: any member of the S&P 500, Dow 30, or NASDAQ 100 indices, as well as any of the 100 most-traded ETFs and the top 25 most-traded mutual funds.
+This code harnesses the AlphaVantage API to download and analyze equity data on any constituent of the following groups:
+- the S&P 500 stock index
+- the Dow 30 stock index
+- the NASDAQ 100 stock index
+- the top 100 most-traded ETFs
+- the top 25 most-traded mutual funds
+These data are readily transformed using technical indicators and processed into features for machine learning.

-Also downloads data from the US SEC's Financial Statements datasets, which can bring plenty of fundamental data into one's analysis.
-Data downloaded from ZIP files at this URL: [SEC EDGAR Financial Statement Datasets](https://www.sec.gov/dera/data/financial-statement-data-sets.html).
+This code also downloads and analyzes data from the [US SEC's Financial Statements datasets](https://www.sec.gov/dera/data/financial-statement-data-sets.html), which supplies additional feature data from a fundamental analysis standpoint.

-See [the AlphaVantage documentation](https://www.alphavantage.co/documentation/) for more details on how API calls work within this code!

 ## AlphaVantage data download/update
 - **download.py**